Many wood burning stoves can be found installed inside existing open fireplaces.

 With the right size of fireplace opening and the right chimney, wood burning stoves can be installed inside existing fireplaces.

-The main considerations need to be in line with your local building regulations, but will typically include leaving enough space around the back, sides and top of a fireplace to accommodate for air flow and heat output, as well as having the right size hearth, and chimney that allows for waste gases to be removed from your home safely.
+The main considerations need to be in line with your local building regulations, but will typically include leaving enough space around the back, sides and top of a fireplace to accommodate for air flow and heat output, as well as having the right size hearth, and a chimney that allows for waste gases to be removed from your home safely.